NexMirror/Kallithea/docs/setup.rst

       from paste.deploy import loadapp
       application = loadapp('config:' + ini)

+- Add the necessary ``WSGI*`` directives to the Apache Virtual Host configuration file, like in the example below.
+Notice that the WSGI dispatch script created above is referred to with the ``WSGIScriptAlias`` directive.
+  Apache will by default run as a special Apache user, on Linux systems usually ``www-data`` or ``apache``.
+If you need to have the repositories directory owned by a different user, use the user and group options to WSGIDaemonProcess to set the name of the user and group.

-- Enable the ``WSGIScriptAlias`` directive for the WSGI dispatch script, as in the following example from an Apache Virtual Host configuration file.
-Once again, check the paths are correctly specified.
+  Once again, check that all paths are correctly specified.

   .. code-block:: apache